OmoEsther/-Buy-me-a-coffee-/README.md

 # Buy me a coffee Dapp
 [coffeeDApp](https://omoesther.github.io/Buy-me-a-coffee-/)

-A Mini Buymeacoffee dAPP Using Solidity, Celo Smart Contract, ReactJs, and tailwind CSS.
+A Mini Buymeacoffee DApp Using Solidity, Celo Smart Contract, ReactJs, and tailwind CSS.
 It'll be a platform where anyone on the internet can learn a little about us and send us money to purchase coffee + a note, with the information being kept on the NEAR Protocol blockchain via an smart contract.

 I repurposed this DApp from my celo submission.
 I made a bit more changes to the UI to give it a bit of a spark, I trust you'll like it.